Russia–Taiwan relations: Current relations

 Russia under President Boris Yeltsin moved to strengthen unofficial ties with Taiwan.
 In April 1992, former deputy prime minister Oleg Lobov met with Taiwanese Vice Foreign Minister Chiang Hsiao-yen.
 The two sides agreed to establish respective Economic and Cultural Coordination Commissions in Moscow and Taipei.
 Lobov lobbied Yeltsin to sign a degree with the effect in September 1992; this action was taken without consulting the rest of the Russian government or the Chinese embassy.
 The Chinese government called Russian Foreign Minister Andrei Kozyrev to demand the new commissions be considered "unofficial".
 On 15 September 1992, after concerns from the Foreign and Defense Ministries, the Foreign Intelligence Service and the State Duma, Yeltsin issued a decree emphasizing Russia's commitment to the "one China" policy and affirming the commissions were unofficial.
+In 1996, the Russian government opened an official in Taipei.

 By 2002, the borders of Outer Mongolia were eliminated from the ROC boundary definition in which the Tuva Republic was incorporated in.

 Over the past years, Russia has welcomed more than 300 Taiwanese students to work in the country, while Taiwan has allowed 200 Russian students.
 It is also said that around 1,000 Taiwanese visit Russia each year.

 In 2022, Russia added Taiwan to the unfriendly countries and territories list.
 The Wall Street Journal reported in October 2024 that Elon Musk had been in regular contact with Russian President Vladimir Putin and other high-ranking Russian government officials since late 2022, discussing personal topics, business and geopolitical matters.
 The Journal reported that Putin had asked Musk to avoid activating the Starlink satellite system over Taiwan, to appease Chinese Communist Party general secretary Xi Jinping.

 As of 2025, Taiwan is the largest importer of Russian naphta.
-In mid 2025 it was reported that Taiwanese companies had purchased more than a billion dollars' worth of naphtha since 2024, becoming Russia's top export destination for that product.
+In mid-2025 it was reported that Taiwanese companies had purchased more than a billion dollars' worth of naphtha since 2024, becoming Russia's top export destination for that product.
+In January 2026, Sergei Shoigu stated that Russia supports China's position on Taiwan.
+In September 2026, Taiwanese officials stated that they believe Russia is assisting China's efforts to portray Japan as militaristic.